HardeQ/Peak-game-multi-tool/README.md

     ❌ Instantly lose the game

-    ⚠️ Some features (e.g. force-winning games) may not function correctly depending on the current game version.
+    ⚠️ Some features (e.g. force-winning games) may not function correctly as they are badly implemented.

 📝 Usage Notes